Why Involvement Volunteers International?

 Volunteer in Vanuatu

-With IVI choose from projects involving Public Health & Nutrition, Teaching, Construction, Cyclone Rebuilding, Marine Conservation and IVI’s Cultural Week.
+Choose from projects involving Public Health & Nutrition, Teaching, Construction, Cyclone Rebuilding, Marine Conservation and Cultural Orientations.

 Volunteer Projects in Vanuatu